jtoom4SO/so4t_tag_report/README.md

 * [Support, security, and legal](https://github.com/StackExchange/so4t_tag_report?tab=readme-ov-file#support-security-and-legal)

 ## Requirements
-* A Stack Overflow for Teams instance (Basic, Business, or Enterprise)
+* A Stack Internal instance (Basic, Business, or Enterprise)
-  * If using a version of Stack Overflow Enterprise prior to 2023.3, please use the [2023.2 branch](https://github.com/StackExchangeo/so4t_tag_report/tree/2023.2) instead
+  * If using a version of Stack Internal (Enterprise) prior to 2023.3, please use the [2023.2 branch](https://github.com/StackExchangeo/so4t_tag_report/tree/2023.2) instead
 * Python 3.9 or higher ([download](https://www.python.org/downloads/))
 * Operating system: Linux, MacOS, or Windows